 While many rides at Magic Kingdom have hints of Christmas decorations along the way, none do it better than the Jungle Cruise.
 This ride is transformed into the “Jingle Cruise” around the holidays.
 From the time you step in line, no detail is left unturned.
 There are decorations to keep guests occupied throughout the queue until they board.
 During the cruise, each of the stops and animals are decorated along the way.
 The tour guides are also equipped with extra corny holiday jokes.

-If you’re looking for the best rides for toddlers in Magic Kingdom, the Jungle Cruise is one of our kiddos’ favorites and it was recently updated in 2021.
+If you’re looking for the best rides for toddlers in Magic Kingdom, the Jungle Cruise is one of our kiddos’ favorites.

 Mickey’s Christmas Party in Magic Kingdom

 Looking to spend more time in Disney World at Christmas outside of Magic Kingdom?
 Hollywood Studios, Animal Kingdom and Epcot also offer a number of decorations and special performances during the holidays.
 Hollywood Studios is also home to Disney World’s newest holiday party, Jollywood Nights.
 This nighttime event at Hollywood Studios encourages teens and adults to dress in their best holiday attire, and it has fun shows, themed bars and more.
 Most of the festivities occur from the beginning of November until the beginning of January.

 Disney Springs During the Holidays

 In true Disney fashion, Disney Springs is completely decked out for Christmas.
-The biggest draw to this area during the holidays is the Disney Springs Christmas Tree Trail.
-This trail includes Christmas trees themed after different Disney movies.
-(Although we liked it better when it was the Christmas Tree Trail, it still tops our list of free things to do in Orlando for Christmas.
-The Christmas trees are decorated with the most amazing ornaments, and the trail also has holiday music along the way.
-If you have a chance to go at night, there’s also “snow” falling at the Christmas Tree Trail.
+The biggest draw to this area during the holidays is the Disney Springs Christmas Tree Stroll.
+Throughout Disney Springs, you can find Christmas trees themed after different Disney movies.
+(Although we liked it better when it was the Christmas Tree Trail, it still tops our list of free things to do in Orlando for Christmas.)
 You don’t need a ticket to visit, and it’s a great way to get a dose of Disney without the parks if you have other plans while in Orlando for Christmas.
 You can grab a map while you’re there and even get a fun surprise for finding all of the trees.